SwiftFc/SwiftFc/README.md

 - 👋 Hi, I’m @SwiftFc
 - 👀 I’m interested in Backend and Frontend
-- 🌱 I’m currently learning Python and Javascript
+- 🌱 I’m currently learning C programming Language
 - 💞️ I’m looking to collaborate on Backend and Software Development
 - 📫 How to reach me aseiduhenrydade@gmail.com